Kids Sleep Psychology: Unlocking Better Sleep and Emotional Health

 What is guided meditation for children?

-Answer first: It’s a short, story-led practice that teaches kids to notice breath and body so they can relax on cue.
+Answer first: It’s a story-led practice that teaches kids to notice breath and body so they can relax on cue.
 Sessions usually run 2–10 minutes with calm narration, nature imagery, and gentle affirmations.

 guided meditation for children bedtime